A Quick Look at Applying for a Handgun License and Appealing a Denial

 Given the fundamental right to own, possess, and bear arms, common sense leads to reason that many take the application and appeals process very seriously.
 And, considering that a denial of your license process can have a long-term effect on your constitutional rights, it’s essential that you hire representation that can assist you through the appeals process and formal adjudication hearing with the Administrative Law Judge.

-The attorneys at Banks & Brower have the experience and knowledge to help you through your appeals process, every step of the way.
+The Indianapolis criminal defense lawyers at Banks & Brower have the experience and knowledge to help you through your appeals process, every step of the way.
 We have helped countless people earn their right to possess a concealed weapon through a successful appeals process, and we would love to help you as well.
 Give them a call at (317) 870-0019 or “shoot” (pun intended) them an email at firstname.lastname@example.org.